Skip to content

 Obligation Optional

-Purpose To provide the user with the date when an item was published, and for administrators to determine the age of the resource
+Purpose To provide the user with the date when an item was published, and to allow administrators to determine the age of the resource.

 Entry Guidelines A single year is the preferred format.
 For more precise dates, use the ISO format without the time value: YYYY-MM-DD or YYYY-MM.